sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/04-main-operators.md

 # Utility - Tap

-> Perform a side effect for every emission on the source Observable, but return an Observable that is identical to the source.
+> Perform a side effect for every emission on the source Observable, but returns an Observable that is identical to the source.

 ![center hm-600](./assets/images/tap.png)